oguzhanemir/Nobel-Laureates-Visualisation/README.md

 Enjoy and please share your comments: oguzhanemir@gmail.com

 2024-10-30 UPDATE:
 nobel.csv file is updated to include 2023-24 laureates.
-You can download and change the href source in the html.
+Both my updated file and the source link are present in the html comment and the href source.